 The tenure of an Independent Director should not exceed a cumulative term of nine (9) years.
 The Board, subject to the assessment of the Nomination Committee on an annual basis, may recommend an Independent Director who has served a consecutive or cumulative term of nine (9) years to remain as an Independent Director with valid justifications and subject to annual shareholders’ approval.

 - CHAIRMAN AND GROUP MANAGING DIRECTOR/CHIEF EXECUTIVE OFFICER

-The Company aims to differentiate between the Chairman and the Group MD/Group CEO with a clear division of responsibility between running of the Board and the Company’s business.
-The positions of Chairman and the Group MD/Group CEO are separate and clearly defined.
+The Company aims to differentiate between the Chairman and the Group Managing Director / Group Chief Executive Officer with a clear division of responsibility between running of the Board and the Company’s business.
+The positions of Chairman and the Group Managing Director / Group Chief Executive Officer are separate and clearly defined.

 The Chairman is responsible for leadership of the Board in ensuring the effectiveness of all aspects of its role.
 The Chairman is responsible for:

 - Group Managing Director (“Group MD”) / Chief Executive Officer (“Group CEO”)

-The Group MD/Group CEO is the conduit between the Board and the Management in ensuring the success of the Company’s governance and management functions.
-The GMD assumes the following responsibilities:
+The Group MD / Group CEO is the conduit between the Board and the Management in ensuring the success of the Company’s governance and management functions.
+The Group MD / Group CEO assumes the following responsibilities: